Safe-SAGE: Social-Semantic Adaptive Guidance for Safe Engagement through Laplace-Modulated Poisson Safety Functions: Experiments

 We construct the social-semantic compliance benchmark, requiring the robot to navigate through a gap between a human and a static obstacle, starting at different positions along the $x$-axis.
 As can be seen in Fig. \ref{fig:social-ablation}, the behavior of the robot closely matches that of the simulation in Fig. \ref{fig:sim_benchmark}.

+Here, the nominal command $\mathbf{u}_\text{nom}$ minimally modified by the filter is the operator's velocity command.
 We also perform ablation studies by comparing and quantifying our proposed guidance field modulation with the nominal guidance field, which has no importance differentiation and no tangent bias.
+This nominal field is still a Poisson safety filter, so it avoids collisions but lacks the class-dependent margin and social passing our modulation adds.
 In this case, we set up a U-shaped corridor with a human pushing the robot towards a wall.
 During the experiments, the human stops and the free space is enclosed, trapping the robot; thus, the safe controller is forced to stabilize in the closed safe set.
-We set $b_{\text{human}}(\mathbf{q})=-1.7$ and $b_{\text{objects}}(\mathbf{q})=-0.5$ for the proposed safety filter while setting $b_{\text{human}}(\mathbf{q})=-1.0$ and $b_{\text{objects}}(\mathbf{q})=-1.0$ for the nominal safety filter.
+We set $b_{\text{human}}(\mathbf{q})=-1.7$ and $b_{\text{objects}}(\mathbf{q})=-0.5$ for the proposed safety filter while setting $b_{\text{human}}(\mathbf{q})=-1.0$ and $b_{\text{objects}}(\mathbf{q})=-1.0$ for the nominal safety filter, with the resulting margins demonstrated in Fig.~\ref{fig:weight_benchmark}.

-For importance differentiation comparison, we calculate the human-robot margin measured as the deviation from the center of the enclosed free space towards (negative) or away from (positive) the human; for tangent biasing effects, we find the maximum lateral offset (positive) that the robot would choose to pass on the other side of the human.
+For importance differentiation, we measure the human-robot margin (deviation from the center of the enclosed free space, negative toward / positive away from the human); for tangent biasing, we show the maximum lateral offset to pass on the far side of the human.
 As can be seen in Table \ref{tab:safety-ablation} our proposed guidance field modulation achieves higher metrics in both categories.